Himalayan

 |

-Monastery in Europe, USA & Canada.
-Gaden Monastery,
+of Sera Mey Monastery in Europe, USA & Canada.
+Gaden

-Drepong Monastery and Sera Monastery, are the three largest
+Monastery, Drepong Monastery and Sera Monastery, are the

-Buddhist Universities in Tibet.
-The three Monasteries have
+three largest Buddhist Universities in Tibet.
+The three

-been re established In Karnataka by the Tibetan population
+Monasteries have been re established In Karnataka by the

-in exile.
-Gaden Monastery, Drepung Monastery, Mundgod and
+Tibetan population in exile.
+Gaden Monastery, Drepung Monastery,

 Their significance as a religious, artistic, and cultural